An electronic water descaler is a device that reshapes mineral particles inside hard water. it does so through a process called ionization.

 - Capacitive water descalers also dissolve old mineral deposits in your pipes.

-If you want all of these benefits, our top recommendation is the Yarna water descaler.
-It’s capable of dealing with all the cons of hard water efficiently.
+If you want all of these benefits, you want a product that’s capable of dealing with all the cons of hard water efficiently.
 And it’s priced fairly low for what it offers.